January is Thyroid Awareness Month

-January is Thyroid Awareness month, and I bring this to your attention at this late date because virtually everyone with any form of Ehlers-Danlos Syndrome seems to also show signs of SOME form of thyroid imbalance.
+January is Thyroid Awareness month, and I bring this to your attention at this time because a majority of the patietns I’ve met in person with any form of the Ehlers-Danlos Syndromes (or Hypermobility Spectrum Disorders since 2017) seems to also show signs of SOME form of thyroid imbalance.

 But smart integrative doctors and their patients are finding an epidemic of thyroid disease, despite lack of awareness of same, and despite “normal” TSH levels in most patients with it.

 Some doctors feel the range for TSH should be narrowed now to .3-3.0 from .5-5.0, thus causing more patients to get diagnosed with one or the other condition.
 (This is under discussion as I type.)
 But high or low TSH is but the tip of a diagnostic iceberg most doctors are still missing today, no matter which range is used.